 Prior to the Separation, the combined statements of operations and comprehensive income/(loss) included expenses for certain centralized functions and other programs provided and administered by our former parent that were charged directly to us.
 In addition, for purposes of preparing these combined financial statements on a carve-out basis, we have allocated a portion of the former parent's total corporate and selling, marketing, and distribution expenses to us.
-See Note 1 - Background, Description of Business, and Basis of Presentation for a discussion of the methodology used to allocate corporate-related costs and selling, marketing, and distribution expenses for purposes of preparing these financial statements on a carve-out basis.
+See Note 1 - Background, Description of Business, and Basis of Presentation for a discussion of the methodology used to allocate corporate-related costs and selling, marketing, and distribution expenses of a carve-out basis.